Tropical Amplitudes: Classical geometry and the tropical limit

+The objective of Zwiebach's construction was to give a set of Feynman rules to construct formally full string theory amplitudes using propagators and vertices, in order to obtain a second quantized path integral formulation of string theory for instance.
+Therefore, the consistency of the quantization of his string field theory essentially guarantees the following.
+The $\apt$ limit of the string field theory is a well-defined quantum field theory.
+Moreover, it could be possible to extract field theory Feynman rules from the string field theory ones in this way.\footnote{Actually the bosonic closed string probably does not have a naive field theory limit anyway because of the Tachyon.} This is not the goal that we are pursuing here.

+In conclusion of this discussion, as far as computing string amplitudes an taking their field theory limit is concerned, first quantization appears to be the most efficient formalism.
+It is therefore not in the scope of this paper to investigate further the analysis of the formal field theory limit of Zwiebach's string\textit{ field }theory.
+Instead, we will now expose how to implement the tropical technology in order to extract field theory limits of string amplitudes in their explicit and compact first-quantized form.

-We now compare classical and tropical objects.
-From the definitions of previous sections, we observe three facts: \begin{enumerate}[(i)] \item When going from surfaces to graphs, one half of the homology disappears: the $a$ cycles pinch, in accord with the physical picture where $a$ cycles are closed strings becoming point-like. \item In particular, since the $a$ cycles integration provide the real part of the Jacobian variety, the imaginary part of the period matrices $\Im \Omega$ of tropicalizing surfaces should be related somehow to the period matrix of the tropical graph $K$. \item The classical holomorphic one-forms become one-forms that are constant on the edges. \end{enumerate} Can we interpret these facts in terms of what we expect from tropicalization, and in particular can we see that phases of complex numbers have been integrated out ?
+\paragraph{Classical versus tropical.} The definitions of previous sections lead to the following three facts: \begin{enumerate}[(i)] \item When going from surfaces to graphs, one-half of the homology disappears: the $a$-cycles pinch and the strings become point-like. \item In particular, since the Abel-Jacobi map maps the $a$-cycles to the real part of the Jacobian variety, the imaginary part of the period matrices $\Im \bm \Omega$ of tropicalizing surfaces should be related to the period matrix of the tropical graph $\bm K$. \item The classical holomorphic one-forms become one-forms that are constant on the edges. \end{enumerate} We want to interpret these in the context of the tropical limit.

-As concerns period matrices and Jacobians, let us first deal with these of 1PI graphs.
-Under a tropical degeneration as in \eqref{e:troplengths}, a given element in the period matrix have to be a linear combination of logarithms of the $t_i$'s (see \cite{Fay:1973} for details), as in the following example shown in the figure \ref{fig:loccoordgen2}.

-Therefore one recovers immediately the period matrix \eqref{e:permatrixex1} of the two-loop tropical graph \ref{fig:jacgen2}.
-More precisely we obtain that $\Omega^{(2)}_\ap = i K^{(2)}/\ap + O(1)$.
-This procedure generalizes straightforwardly to other cases and we obtain that in a given KP cell, the tropicalizing families of curves defined by \eqref{e:troplengths} have period matrices that approach the one of the tropical graph $K$ as
+Let us start with period matrices, restricting first to those of 1PI pure graphs.
+Consider a families of curves degenerating towards a maximal codimension singularity, with local parameters $t_i$, as in \eqref{e:troplengths}.
+Taniguchi showed in \cite{Taniguchi:1991} that the elements of the family of period matrices are given by a certain linear combination of logarithms of the $t_i$'s, in a rather obvious combination.
+An example is shown in fig.~\ref{fig:loccoordgen2}, where the period matrix \eqref{e:permatrixex1} of the two-loop tropical graph of fig.~\ref{fig:jacgen2}; $\bm \Omega^{(2)}_\ap = i \bm K^{(2)}/(2\pi\ap) + O(1)$ is immediately recovered, using the tropical scaling~\eqref{e:troplengths}.
+This procedure generalizes straightforwardly to other cases and we obtain that, in a given domain, the tropicalizing families of curves defined by \eqref{e:troplengths} have period matrices that approach the period matrix $\bm K$ of the tropical graph as